 Advancements in gas turbine technology over the past 30-40 years have resulted in reductions in fuel consumption and weight, with a major effort to increase power output (thrust).
 The thrust requirement is governed by the maximum take-off weight of the aircraft (Thumb rule is that total thrust is equal to about 30 per cent of maximum take-off gross weight).
-Since runway length, airfield altitude and ambient temperature, and the number o^f engines determine the thrust requirement; then the shorter the runway, the higher the elevation, or hotter the ambient temperature (all factors that are predominantly prevalent in India), more is the thrust required per engine.
+Since runway length, airfield altitude and ambient temperature, and the number of engines determine the thrust requirement; then the shorter the runway, the higher the elevation, or hotter the ambient temperature (all factors that are predominantly prevalent in India), more is the thrust required; or fewer the number of engines in an aircraft, more is the thrust required per engine.